Autism is a topic you’ve likely encountered at some point.

 Myth: Autism Is a Learning Disability

-This is more complex.
-While autism is not a learning disability, it consists of traits that may impact learning
+While autism is not a learning disability, it encompasses traits that can impact learning

-Moreover, Autistic individuals are more likely to experience other other learning disability than non-autistic individuals.
+Moreover, autistic individuals are more inclined to experience other learning disabilities.

 Continue Learning About Autism.

-It would also be appreciated if you could share this post with those you know, because the more people who understand autism, the better off society will be.
+Please consider sharing this post with others; the more people understand autism, the better society will be.

 Book a Free Consultation With Blue Sky Learning

-Blue Sky Learning team members embody values of compassion, empathy, and person-centered approaches to care.
+At Blue Sky Learning, the team embodies compassion, empathy, and a person-centered approach to care.

-Are you autistic and looking for autism coaching or therapy?
+Are you autistic and seeking coaching or therapy?

 Sources